Abu Dhabi Police enhances traffic awareness in “Our Summer Beach”

-Brigadier Mahmoud Yousef Al Balushi, Director of the Traffic and Security Patrols Directorate, explained that the awareness comes within the Ministry of Interior’s campaign under the slogan “A Summer Without Accidents,” which will continue until September 1, in cooperation with the police leadership in the country, and in conjunction with the Abu Dhabi Police campaign “Summer Safely,” as part of its strategy to enhance security and safety, community happiness, and road safety..
+The Director of the Traffic and Security Patrols Directorate, Brigadier Mahmoud Yousef Al Balushi, explained that the awareness comes within the Ministry of Interior’s campaign, under the slogan “A Summer Without Accidents”, which will continue until September 1, in cooperation with the police leadership in the country, and in conjunction with the Abu Dhabi Police campaign “Summer Safely”, as part of its strategy to enhance security and safety, community happiness and road safety.

-He urged parents to take responsibility for monitoring their children while using the scooter, explaining that the scooter is a very popular toy for children and teenagers, but it rings the alarm bell if the device’s battery runs out, as it stops suddenly, which leads to restricting the user’s movement due to inertia, and this may lead to undesirable consequences.
-Also, the sudden circular movements that some children make lead to losing balance for a few moments, which leads to accidents and shocks..
+He urged parents to take responsibility for monitoring their children while using the scooter, explaining that the scooter is a very popular toy for children and teenagers, but it rings the alarm bell if the device’s battery runs out, as it stops suddenly, which restricts the user’s movement due to inertia, and also the sudden circular movements that some children make lead to losing balance for a few moments, which leads to accidents and shocks.

-The Directorate provided an explanation to families and children about the necessity of adhering to the necessary means of protection and safety and using the scooter in designated safe places and away from public roads, while ensuring that personal protective equipment, including a helmet, knee protectors and elbow protectors, are adhered to..

 Follow our latest local and sports news, and the latest political and economic developments via Google News